 Empties the database authentication cache containing information about logins and firewall rules, for the current user database in SQL Database.
-This statement does not apply to the logical master database, because the master database contains the physical storage for the information about logins and firewall rules.
+This statement doesn't apply to the logical master database, because the master database contains the physical storage for the information about logins and firewall rules.
 The user executing the statement and other currently connected users remain connected.
-(DBCC FLUSHAUTHCACHE is not currently supported for SQL Data Warehouse.)
+(DBCC FLUSHAUTHCACHE isn't currently supported for SQL Data Warehouse.)

 DBCC FLUSHAUTHCACHE [ ; ]

-The authentication cache makes a copy of logins and server firewall rules that are stored in master and places them in memory in the user database.
-Since information about contained database users are already stored in the user database, contained database users are not part of the authentication cache.
+The authentication cache makes a copy of logins and server firewall rules stored in master, and places them in memory in the user database.
+Since information about contained database users is already stored in the user database, contained database users aren't part of the authentication cache.
 Continuously active connections to SQL Database require reauthorization (performed by the Database Engine) at least every 10 hours.
 The Database Engine attempts reauthorization using the originally submitted password and no user input is required.
-For performance reasons, when a password is reset in SQL Database, the connection will not be re-authenticated, even if the connection is reset due to connection pooling.
-This is different from the behavior of on-premises SQL Server.
-If the password has been changed since the connection was initially authorized, the connection must be terminated and a new connection made using the new password.
+For performance reasons, when a password is reset in SQL Database, the connection won't be reauthenticated, even if the connection is reset because of connection pooling.
+This behavior is different from the behavior of on-premises SQL Server.
+If the password has changed since the connection was initially authorized, the connection must be terminated and a new connection made using the new password.
 A user with the KILL DATABASE CONNECTION permission can explicitly terminate a connection to SQL Database by using the KILL (Transact-SQL) command.

 Requires the SQL Database admin account.